optimagic-dev/optimagic/docs/source/how_to/how_to_scaling.md

 were smaller than 0.7, we would not observe anyone to pursue a university degree in a structural model of educational choices; or if an infection probability was higher than 20% for distant contacts, the covid pandemic would have been over after a month).
-For parameters that strongly influence the criterion function, the bounds stemming from these considerations are typically tighter than for parameters that have a small effect on the criterion function.
+For parameters that strongly influence the objective function, the bounds stemming from these considerations are typically tighter than for parameters that have a small effect on the objective function.

 Thus, a natural approach to improve the scaling of the optimization problem is to re-map all parameters such that the bounds are \[0, 1\] for all parameters.
 This has the